hackclub/hackmas-day-7/README.md

 }
 ```

-The `@font-face` sections defines a font that isn't already installed (Hint: check out hackclub.com/branding for some greatand colors and icons!) (update: the `@font-face` example was cut out from the guide due to the usage policy for the Phantom Sans font).
+The `@font-face` sections defines a font that isn't already installed (Hint: check out hackclub.com/branding for some great fonts and colors!).

 The bits without a prefix (such as `body{...}`) will apply the attributes to every tag of that type
 The ones with a `#` prefix (like `#header{...}`) will apply to the tag with that **id***